martinandrovich/hric-system/README.md

 * [ROS (1.14.7)][ros] - used as framework for robot operation
 * [libfranka][libfranka] - C++ interface for Franka Control Interface
 * [franka_ros][franka_ros] - metapackage that integrates libfranka into ROS and ROS control.
+* [Gazebo][gazebo] - used as robot simulation environment
+* [OpenSim][opensim] - used as simulation environment

 All necessary documentation for the Franka Emika Panda robot can be found [here](https://frankaemika.github.io/docs/).
+A [modified version][erdal-ros] of `franka_ros` is installed, enabling simulation of the robot by integrating the FRANKA EMIKA Panda robot into Gazebo.

 ### Configuration

+Once a clean install of Linux is installed, there are [scripts][sh-dir] available for system configuration and installation of the real-time kernel.

+> **NOTICE:**
+> The scripts modify several system parameters; it is recommend to examine the script and uncomment any unnecessary parts.

-Once a clean install of Linux is installed, there are scripts available for both the setup of real-time kernel and system configuration.
-The [`sysconf.bash`][sysconf-sh] script installs essential packages, `ros-melodic`, `libfranka`, `franka_ros` etc. It creates a `catkin` workspace, configures the network for robot connection and modifies system parameters (deletes packages / disables daemons) to optimize the system performance.
+The [`sysconf.bash`][sysconf-sh] script installs essential packages, necessary libraries (`ros-melodic`, `libfranka`, `franka_ros`) etc. It creates a `catkin` workspace, configures the network for robot connection and modifies system parameters (deletes packages / disables daemons) to optimize the system performance.

-A [modified version][erdal-ros] of `franka_ros` is installed, enabling simulation of the robot by integrating the FRANKA EMIKA Panda robot into Gazebo.
+The [`rtkernel.bash`][rt-kernel-sh] script downloads, configures, compiles, and installs the realtime kernel; the script includes a [guide][rt-kernel-guide] on how to configure the kernel using a graphical interface.

 ### Installation